maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Input requirements
 ------------------

 The primary input requirement is a directory of paired-end fastq files.
 In addition, if you do not wish to use the default list of cell-barcodes you must then supply your own.
+For the STAR solo mode, a barcode whitelist is required.

 Cell barcodes
 ~~~~~~~~~~~~~